axelpale/apollonius/README.md

 ![NPM Type Definitions](https://img.shields.io/npm/types/apollonius?color=green)

-The `apollonius` function finds a circle that touches three known circles.
+The `apollonius` module provides a function to find a circle that touches three known circles.
 The resulting circle is a solution to the [Problem of Apollonius](https://en.wikipedia.org/wiki/Problem_of_Apollonius).
-In other words, it finds a circle that is *tangent to* each of the known three circles if such a circle exists and it usually does.
-The three known circles can be placed freely and are allowed to overlap each other.
+In other words, it finds a circle that is *tangent to* each of the known three circles.
+The function is robust: the three known circles can be placed freely and are allowed to overlap each other.

-Because a circle can be either internally or externally tangent to another circle, the problem of Apollonius has eight solutions, one for each combination of tangency rules of the three circles.
-The function here finds one solution at a time but can be used to find all eight.
+Because a circle can be either internally or externally tangent to another circle, the problem of Apollonius has eight solutions in total, one for each combination of tangency rules of the three circles.
+The function here finds only one solution per call but can be used to find all eight.

 The function is extremely efficient.
 It has time complexity of O(1) and does not call any trigonometric functions.